kubernetes/community/wg-lts/charter.md

 The artifacts the group is supposed to deliver include:
 - Survey results better describing Kubernetes version use patterns, deployment constraints, and upgrade patterns.
-- Recommend changes Kubernetes SIGS can make that will provide broad benefits in a sustainable/affordable way.
+- Recommend changes Kubernetes SIGs can make that will provide broad benefits in a sustainable/affordable way.
 This would likely take the form of one or more KEPs.
 - Recommend ways users/vendors who want to maximize Kubernetes support can consume Kubernetes

 Any changes identified will be owned by corresponding SIGs.